Flexing RISC-V Instruction Subset Processors to Extreme Edge: Methodology of RISSP Generation

 \subsection{Concept of Instruction Hardware Blocks}

-The RISP generation methodology relies on the RISC-V ISA and its software toolchain.
-A RISP is automatically generated for a given application or a domain of similar applications, as shown in \textbf{Figure \ref{fig:methodology}}.
-First, we characterize the application or the domain of applications by compiling them to the target RISC-V ISA (in our case RV32E) to identify the domain-specific instruction subset (see Step 1).
+The RISSP generation methodology relies on the RISC-V ISA and its software toolchain.
+A RISSP is automatically generated for a given application or a domain of similar applications, as shown in \textbf{Figure \ref{fig:methodology}}.
+It starts with the development of the pre-verified full ISA hardware library (see Step 0).
+This is a one-time effort for a given ISA.
+The pre-verified full ISA hardware library contains ``formally verified'' instruction hardware blocks, and is, in concept, similar to the standard cell library designed for a process technology used in chip design and implementation, which will be described in \textit{Section \ref{subsubsec:fullISA_lib}}.
+Next, we characterize the application or the domain of applications by compiling them to the target RISC-V ISA (in our case RV32E) to identify the domain-specific instruction subset (see Step 1).
 The hardware description of each instruction in the instruction subset is called ``instruction hardware block'' written in RTL (i.e., SystemVerilog), and extracted from a pre-verified full ISA hardware library of all instructions in RISC-V ISA.
-The pre-verified full ISA hardware library contains ``formally verified'' instruction hardware blocks, and is, in concept, similar to the standard cell library designed for a process technology used in chip design and implementation, which will be described in \textit{Section \ref{subsubsec:fullISA_lib}}.

-Each instruction in the RISC-V ISA can be thought of as a discrete, fully functional hardware block. \textbf{Table \ref{tab:insn_blocks}} highlights the block diagram of each instruction type in the RV32I ISA.
-The semantics of each instruction in the RV32I ISA are converted into its hardware description in RTL, along with a glue logic interfacing with the register file and the memory.
+Each instruction in the RISC-V ISA can be thought of as a discrete, fully functional hardware block. \textbf{Table \ref{tab:insn_blocks}} highlights the block diagram of each instruction type in the ISA.
+The semantics of each instruction is converted into its hardware description in RTL, along with a glue logic interfacing with the Register File (RF) and the memory.
 The extracted instruction hardware blocks are then automatically combined to build the Modular Execution Unit (ModularEX).